-Students are expected to be on-time, and in attendance, in accordance with all course and term schedules.
-Students will not graduate without the successful completion of all course grading and attendance requirements.
+Students are expected to be on time, and in attendance, in accordance with all course and term schedules.
+Students will only graduate with the successful completion of all course grading and attendance requirements.
 This includes all theory, laboratory, and fieldwork courses.

 Full-time fieldwork experiences are required for successful program completion, unless it is a part-time fieldwork rotation.
 Fieldwork, and fieldwork related sessions, may be scheduled any day of the week, including Saturdays and Sundays.
 Students should be prepared to meet the schedule expectations of the particular location’s practice.
 This includes alternative days or shifts due to clinical facility scheduling practices, student census restrictions or facility availability.
 Some clinical education or fieldwork may be offered on a 10- or 12-hour shift to match clinical facilities’ schedules.